Measurement gap

 Real business, but the timing, budget, or measurement layer needs work before a sprint is worth selling.

-No measurable revenue path, no CRM visibility, insufficient lead flow, or no implementation budget.
+No measurable workflow path, no CRM visibility, insufficient lead flow, or no implementation budget.

 Next step